jjwithanr/obsidian_bible_study/docs/New Testament/Hebrews/Hebrews9.md

 >In fact, the law requires that nearly everything be cleansed with blood, and without the shedding of blood there is no forgiveness.

-#### v.28
+#### v.27-28
->so Christ was sacrificed once to take away the sins of many people; and he will appear a second time, not to bear sin, but to bring salvation to those **who are waiting for him**.
+>Just as man is destined to die once, and after that to face judgement, <sup>28</sup>so Christ was sacrificed once to take away the sins of many people; and he will appear a second time, not to bear sin, but to bring salvation to those **who are waiting for him**.

 See [Titus 2:11-13](Titus2#v.11-13).